Carnegie Hall Tower: Site

 Carnegie Hall Tower is at 152 West 57th Street, between Sixth Avenue and Seventh Avenue two blocks south of Central Park, in the Midtown Manhattan neighborhood of New York City.
 The building's land lot covers 12,552 ft2, has a frontage of 50 ft along 57th Street, and is 200 ft deep.
 The rear of the building, on 56th Street, is 75 ft deep.

 The building abuts Carnegie Hall to the west and the Russian Tea Room to the east.
 Other nearby buildings include Metropolitan Tower, 140 West 57th Street, and 130 West 57th Street to the east; The Briarcliffe to the northwest; the Louis H. Chalif Normal School of Dancing and One57 to the north; the Nippon Club Tower and Calvary Baptist Church to the northeast; and CitySpire and New York City Center to the south.
 Metropolitan Tower and Carnegie Hall Tower are only separated by the Russian Tea Room, which is 20 ft wide.
 When both buildings were developed in the 1980s, the Russian Tea Room's owner Faith Stewart-Gordon had refused to sell her land.
 While Carnegie Hall Tower originally had a direct northward view of Central Park, much of the view was blocked when One57 was built in the 2010s.

-The neighborhood was historically part of an artistic hub that developed around the two blocks of West 57th Street from Sixth Avenue west to Broadway during the late 19th and early 20th centuries, following the opening of Carnegie Hall.
+The neighborhood was historically part of a former artistic hub around a two-block section of West 57th Street between Sixth Avenue and Broadway.
+The hub had been developed during the late 19th and early 20th centuries, following the opening of Carnegie Hall.
 Several buildings in the area were constructed as residences for artists and musicians, such as 130 and 140 West 57th Street, the Rodin Studios, and the Osborne Apartments, as well as the demolished Sherwood Studios and Rembrandt.
 In addition, the area contained the headquarters of organizations such as the American Fine Arts Society, the Lotos Club, and the American Society of Civil Engineers.
+By the 21st century, the artistic hub had largely been replaced with Billionaires' Row, a series of luxury skyscrapers around the southern end of Central Park.
 The Rembrandt Apartments, built in 1881 and demolished in 1963, had occupied the site of Carnegie Hall Tower.

 Architecture

 Carnegie Hall Tower was designed by César Pelli and developed by the Rockrose Development Corporation.
 Brennan Beer Gorman was the architect of record.
 The tower was built by construction manager HRH Construction.
 In addition, Robert Rosenwasser Associates was the structural engineer, Cosentini Associates was the mechanical, electrical, and plumbing, and Mesh & Juul Inc. was the lighting engineer.
 Carnegie Hall Tower is 757 feet (231 m) tall and 60 stories high.
-As planned it was 756 ft tall with 59 stories.
+As planned, it was 756 ft tall with 59 stories.